Cosets of affine vertex algebras inside larger structures: Cosets of inside larger structures: generic behavior

-\begin{cor} Let $\gg$ be reductive and $B$ nondegenerate, and suppose that $\cA_k$ is good.
-Suppose that $\tilde{\cA}$ is a tensor product of free field and affine vertex algebras, and the induced action of $G$ preserves each tensor factor.
-Then $\cC_k$ is strongly finitely generated for generic values of $k$. \end{cor}
+\begin{cor} Let $\gg$ be reductive and $B$ nondegenerate, and suppose that $\cA^k$ is good.
+Suppose that $\tilde{\cA}$ is a tensor product of free field algebras and affine vertex algebras at generic level, and the induced action of $G$ on $\tilde{\cA}$ preserves each tensor factor.
+Then $\text{Com}(V^k(\gg,B), \cA^k)$ is strongly finitely generated for generic values of $k$. \end{cor}

 \begin{cor} Let $\gg$ be reductive and $B$ nondegenerate.
-Let $\gg'$ be a Lie (super)algebra containing $\gg$, equipped with a nondegenerate (super)symmetric form $B'$ extending $B$, and let $\cA_k = V_k(\gg',B')$.
+Let $\gg'$ be a Lie (super)algebra containing $\gg$, equipped with a nondegenerate (super)symmetric form $B'$ extending $B$, and let $\cA^k = V^k(\gg',B')$.
 Then is strongly finitely generated for generic values of $k$.

-Let $\cF$ be a free field algebra admitting a map $V_l(\gg,B) \ra \cF$ for some fixed $l$, and let $\cA_k = V_{k-l}(\gg',B') \otimes \cF$.
+Let $\cF$ be a free field algebra admitting a map $V^l(\gg,B) \ra \cF$ for some fixed $l$, and let $\cA^k = V^{k-l}(\gg',B') \otimes \cF$.
 If the induced action of $G$ preserves the tensor factors of $\cF$, is strongly finitely generated for generic values of $k$.

-Finally, let $\gg''$ be another Lie (super)algebra containing $\gg$, equipped with a nondegenerate (super)symmetric form $B''$ extending $B$, and let $\cA_k = V_{k-l}(\gg',B') \otimes V_l(\gg'',B'')$.
+Finally, let $\gg''$ be another Lie (super)algebra containing $\gg$, equipped with a nondegenerate (super)symmetric form $B''$ extending $B$, and let $\cA^k = V^{k-l}(\gg',B') \otimes V^l(\gg'',B'')$.
 Then is strongly finitely generated for generic values of both $k$ and $l$.

 \end{cor}